Instituto Salvadoreño de Contadores Públicos

 • SMO 7: International Financial Reporting Standards

-It is the responsibility of the Oversight Board of the Profession of Public Accounting and Auditing (CVPCPA) and the Superintendent of the Financial System (SSF) to set accounting standards for financial statements of the respective companies under each agency’s supervision.
-The ISCP, however, indicates that it actively participates and contributes to the CVPCPA’s standard-setting process and pushed for the adoption of the full IFRS and IFRS for SMEs by the CVPCPA.
-It has two of its members sit on the CVPCPA’s Board and continues to work closely with the regulators to support ongoing adoption and implementation of the standards.
+It is the responsibility of the Oversight Board of the Profession of Public Accounting and Auditing (CVPCPA) and the Superintendent of the Financial System (SSF) to set accounting standards for the financial statements of the respective companies under each agency’s supervision.
+The ISCP indicates that it actively participates and contributes to the CVPCPA’s standard-setting process and advocates for the adoption of the full IFRS and IFRS for SMEs.
+It has a representative who serves on the CVPCPA’s Board and works closely with the CVPCPA to maintain the adopted version of the IFRS and IFRS for SMEs based on the latest Spanish translation.
+The ISCP also engages with the SSF, which has adopted the IFRS for listed companies, but for banks, insurance companies, and pension funds, SSF has established “regulatory GAAP” accounting standards, which are not aligned with IFRS.

 Disclaimer